christopherdoane/clojure-sample-cli-infix-calculator/README.md

 ## Prereqs

 You need to have JDK, and Leiningen installed to be able to use this project.
-To get your tools set up on an Ubuntu box, you can my following [guide](https://gist.github.com/christopherdoane/9b62f5c40ef08d6146b64b9da009ca32).
+To get your tools set up on an Ubuntu box, you can use my quick [guide](https://gist.github.com/christopherdoane/9b62f5c40ef08d6146b64b9da009ca32).

 ## Usage